| A |

 subjects of study in their own right.
 As a general rule, the "-do"

 forms evolved from pre-existing "-jutsu" forms.
+N.B.

 Because the difference here is quite subtle, many books make a big deal of